lcarcaramo/docker-agent/README.md

 This is a base image for Docker, which includes JDK and the Jenkins agent executable (agent.jar).
 This executable is an instance of the [Jenkins Remoting library](https://github.com/jenkinsci/remoting).
-JDK version depends on the image and the platform, see the _Configurations_ section below.

 # How to Use This Image